Last update: February 2025

 The original version assesses different skills – mostly those directly related to the transportation security position.
 We will begin by covering the X-Ray portion of the test.

-The TSA CBT X-Ray and English test lasts for 2.5 hours and is split into five sessions with breaks in between.
-It includes 100 images for the X-ray Object Recognition Test (ORT) section and 50-60 questions in the English section.
-The test is administered at a TSA testing center.
+The TSA CBT X-Ray and English test lasts 2.5 hours, divided into five sections with breaks in between.
+It includes 100 X-ray object recognition questions and 50-60 English test questions.
+Administered at a TSA testing center, this section is crucial for TSA hiring success.

 Can you identify a Wrench in the X-ray image?